-There are many Medical Schools in the UK, so what compelled you to apply to the specific ones that you chose?
+There are many Medical Schools in the UK, so what compelled you to apply to this one?

-Medical Schools will want to know why you’re interested in studying there, so it’s important to have an answer!
-Try to steer clear of generic responses that involve talking about the Medical School’s ranking or saying that your friends are applying there too.
+Medical Schools want to know why you’re interested in studying there, so it’s important to have an answer!
+Try to steer clear of generic responses that involve talking about the Medical School’s ranking or saying that your friends have applied there too.

 Instead, take the time to research the Medical School – what makes it different from others?
-Are there any unique research or placement opportunities that excite you?
-Think about why this particular Medical School is a good fit for you.
+Are there any unique aspects of the course such as the teaching style or the clinical placement opportunities?
+Think about why this particular Medical School would be a good fit for you.

 Not only will this give you more insight, it will also demonstrate to interviewers that you have taken initiative to learn more about the Medical School and therefore have a genuine interest in studying there.

-Whilst it’s crucial to consider why the Medical School is a good fit for you, thinking about what you can bring to the School is equally important.
+Whilst it’s crucial to consider why the Medical School is a good fit for you, thinking about what you can bring to the university is equally important.
+Think about the qualities you possess in both academic and non-academic settings.
 Interviewers want to know why they should select you above other applicants.

 Remember, it is a fine balance between being confident in yourself and being cocky.
 Use realistic and personalised examples, rather than making grand claims about what you will accomplish when you are at Medical School.

-This may seem like a strange one at first, but interviewers will likely be curious to know what extracurricular activities you plan to take part in whilst at Medical School.
+You might not expect it, but interviewers may want to know what extracurricular activities you plan to take part in whilst you’re at Medical School.

-If there are any new sports or activities you are keen to try, mention them!
-It’s always a plus to show interviewers that you are open-minded and willing to try unfamiliar things.
+If there are any new sports or activities at the university that you are keen to try, mention them!
+It’s always a plus to show interviewers that you are open-minded and willing to try new things.

 Loading More Content